junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean parks in front of the building.

-Lawrence, Kansas looks barely changed from the last time they were there, so is Missouri.
+Lawrence, Kansas looks barely changed from the last time they were there, so does Missouri.

-"Come on in," she gestures the way through the corridor after giving them each a pat on the arm.
+"Come on in," she gestures the way through the hallway after giving them each a pat on the arm.

-Dean glances back at Sam and Cas quickly, anxiety rising in the air like bubbles on the sea.
+Dean glances back at Sam and Cas quickly, palpable anxiety rising in the air like bubbles on a boiling surface, almost tangible.
 He follows her, and the other two follow him.

 The living room is a few degrees colder than the rest of the house, even with the lit candles at the edge of the walls.
 Dean realizes the lights they saw from outside through the curtains are actually the flickering candle lights.

 "That should help them stable," Missouri knows exactly what they want to ask, nodding at the candles and the pattern they connect.
 There are sigils written on the floor and walls, too.
 "A ritual I learned, connecting the spirits with our physical world.
-Help them grounded, connected to the things and people they care about most -- you."
+It helps them to stay grounded, connected to the things and people they care about most -- you boys."

-Sam gives her a tight, appreciated smile and a quiet "Thank you."
+Sam gives her a tight, sincere smile and a quiet "Thank you."

 "I'll leave you boys to it then."
 Missouri takes a step to the side once they're at the threshold to the living room.
 "Call me if you need anything, I'll be on the second floor."